hugoscurti/hugoscurti.github.io/README.md

 personal-spa
 ============

-A responsive Simple Page Application that uses technologies such as RequireJS, Sammy.js and Bootstrap 3.
+A responsive Simple Page Application that uses Angular, Bootstrap 3 and jQuery.